top of page

 About

-Kyra is a multidisciplinary artist and emerging art therapist based in Pittsburgh.
-She will graduate in May 2025 with a Bachelor of Arts in Studio Art and Psychology from Hope College.
-Her work has been exhibited in several galleries and showcases across Michigan, and she is a recipient of the prestigious Jon F. Kay Award for Excellence in the Arts.
+Phoenix is a multidisciplinary emerging artist based in Pittsburgh.
+She graduated in May 2025 with a Bachelor of Arts in Studio Art and Psychology from Hope College.
+Her work has been exhibited in several galleries and showcases across the United States, and she is a recipient of the prestigious Jon F. Kay Award for Excellence in the Arts.

-Kyra is passionate about the intersection of art and mental health, with plans to pursue a master’s degree in art therapy.
+Phoenix is passionate about the intersection of art and mental health, and she is working to complete her Masters of Arts in Art Therapy at Seton Hill University.
 Through her work, she explores creative expression as a tool for healing and connection.
-She also shares her artistic process and insights with an engaged community on Instagram, TikTok, and Patreon.
+She also shares her artistic process and insights with an engaged community on various social media platforms.

-When she’s not in the studio, Kyra enjoys theater, spending time with family, and doting on her two cats.
+When she’s not in the studio, Phoenix enjoys spending time with family, playing games with friends, and doting on her two cats.

 • TikTok